You can dress a pig in a sweatsuit, but that doesn’t make him an Olympic athlete.

 Third, you will sweep yourself with the gun muzzle in a panic-stricken attempt to make up for lost time.
 No careful steering wheel “tracking” now.

 And one more for luck….
 How did your side window magically lower itself—or I guess you haven’t actually fired rounds through a driver’s-side window while seated behind the wheel.
 Try it sometime.
 It’s a blast—literally and figuratively.

-While safety is mandatory on a training range, as a trainee you must take a long, objective look at the difference between safe range training and what actually transpires in battle—or you may walk away from the training exercise with a misguided sense of security.
+While safety is mandatory on a training range, as a trainee you must take a long objective look at the difference between safe range training and what actually transpires in battle—or you’ll possibly walk away from the training exercise with a misguided sense of security.